GustavoBrites/data-engineering-zoomcamp-project/README.md

 # Conclusion

 Solution for the questions:
-- Which battalion responded to more fire incidents?
-B02
+- Which battalion responded to more fire incidents? **B02**
-- What was the total number of fire incidents recorded?
-587868
+- What was the total number of fire incidents recorded? **587868**
-- How was the distribution of the number of fire incidents across time?
-(Check graphic on the dashboard)
+- How was the distribution of the number of fire incidents across time? **Check graph on the dashboard**
-- Which month registered the highest number of fire incidents?
-January
+- Which month registered the highest number of fire incidents? **January**
-- Which battalion had the lowest average arrival time to the incidents?
-B01
+- Which battalion had the lowest average arrival time to the incidents? **B01**
-- Which battalion had the lowest average incident resolution time?
-B01
+- Which battalion had the lowest average incident resolution time? **B01**

 Useful information: The dataset used for providing these solutions contained fire incidents from 1-Jan-2003 until 22-Apr-2022.
 As of 24 of April of 2022, this dataset is updated daily.